 The American Heart Association recommends eating no more than 5-6 percent of your total calories from saturated fat per day if your aim is to lower your “bad” cholesterol levels, called low-density lipoprotein (LDL).
 On a 2,000-calorie diet, this equals 11-13 grams of saturated fat.
 They also advise reducing or avoiding trans fats.
-The FDA has determined that trans fats from partially hydrogenated oils (PHO) are not Generally Recognized As Safe (GRAS), and are currently making an effort to have food manufacturers fully remove PHOs from food.

 It’s recommended to consume more unsaturated fats including monounsaturated and polyunsaturated.
 These fats can help raise your levels of high-density lipoprotein (HDL), the “good” cholesterol.
 HDL can help flush out the bad LDL.